MadrHacks/snakeCTF2023-Writeups/network/closed_web_net/writeup.md

 What we remain with is HTTP traffic and TCP traffic on port 20000.
 By looking at the HTTP traffic we can see that the client is a raspberry pi and it's running `apt update` \
 But the most interesting part is the TCP traffic on port 20000.
-After searching for the port on google, we find out on [Wikipedia](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) that the protocol is called OpenWebNet and it's used by BTicino devices. \
+After searching for the port on Google, we find out on [Wikipedia](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) that the protocol is called OpenWebNet and it's used by BTicino devices. \
-The second result on google for "OpenWebNet" is the introduction of the documentation of the protocol. \
+The second result on Google for "OpenWebNet" is the introduction of the documentation of the protocol. \
 So, after some more research we find the [page](https://developer.legrand.com/Documentation/) with every section of the documentation.
-And there is file about some authentication algorithm.
+And there is a file about some authentication algorithm.

 ### Finding the authentication algorithm